lightbluetitan/respository_R/README.md

 # respository_R
-This is justa testing repository
+This is justa testing repository to learn R